emberjs/guides/source/testing/testing-components.md

 configured and run independently.
 Make sure to call the `setupRenderingTest` function together with the `hooks` parameter first in your new module.
-This will do all the setup necessary for testing your component for you, including setting up a way to access the rendered DOM of your component later on in the test and it will clean up after you once your tests in this module are finished.
+This will do all the setup necessary for testing your component for you, including setting up a way to access the rendered DOM of your component later on in the test and it will clean up after your tests in this module are finished.

 ```tests/integration/components/pretty-color-test.js
 import { module } from 'qunit';